Seattle-based studio Best Practice Architecture

 has created a new gym with innovative design touches and thoughtful use of materials and colour.

-The 7,750sq ft (720m) Workout gym is housed in several former retail units at Seattle's Columbia Center.
+The 7,750sq ft (720m) WorkOut by EXOS gym, which is owned by Gaw Capital USA and managed by Urban Renaissance Group, is housed in several former retail units at Seattle's Columbia Center.

 A full-length glazed façade unites the spaces and provides views into the venue, giving a sense of approachability.